Connecting a community battery

 11. Once you have received the connection offer for electricity supply, you can proceed to the next stage which is the generation agreement*.

-To arrange a Connection Agreement for a community battery:
+To arrange a Generation Agreement for a community battery:

 1. Request a technical assessment via our Renewable solutions portal.